 - Ocean maintains a scoring model for compute capacity markets to significantly reduce interruptions and efficiently leverage cloud pricing models (spot instance, on-demand, and reserved instances) for up to a 90% cost reduction

-In order to help make an informed decision between Ocean and Cluster Autoscaler, we have cataloged the architectural differences between the two.
-Given that Node Pools are delivered via cloud provider autoscaling resources, it seems best to compare Cluster Autoscaler when backed by each cloud provider’s native capabilities separately.
+In order to help make an informed decision between Ocean and Cluster Autoscaler, we have cataloged some architectural differences between the two, focusing on the common use case of Cluster Autoscaler with AWS ASGs.

 Cluster Autoscaler with AWS Auto Scaling Groups